 Installing water conditioners and filtration systems.

-Flushing and checking water heaters to lengthen lifespan.
+Flushing and examining water heaters to lengthen lifespan.

-Attending to concerns with temperature level, leakages, or failure to heat water.
+Attending to issues with temperature, leakages, or failure to heat water.